 - Explore the G-spot without a partner.
 As the area can be sensitive and stimulation can be intense, it may be easier for a person to find a comfortable rhythm when they have complete control.

 For most females, the most sensitive and important erogenous zone is the clitoris.
-Most females require clitoral stimulation to orgasm.

-For some, stimulation of the G-spot may indirectly stimulate the clitoris or its roots, which extend into the wall of the vagina.
+For some, stimulation of the G-spot may indirectly stimulate the clitoris or its roots, which extend into

 Some females also enjoy stimulation of the breasts or nipples or prefer certain types of stimulation on the clitoris or in the vagina.